 By Livia Shmavonian, Made in America Director

-A little over a year ago, President Biden signed the Bipartisan Infrastructure Law—a once-in-a-generation investment in our nation’s infrastructure that created a historic opportunity to invest in American industry and workers by strengthening Made in America standards.
+When President Biden signed the BIL, it represented a once-in-a-generation investment in our nation’s infrastructure, creating a historic opportunity to invest in American industry and workers by strengthening Made in America standards.
 The law, which includes the Build America, Buy America Act (BABA), significantly expanded these standards to require that federally funded infrastructure projects use American-made iron, steel, construction materials, and manufactured products.
-That means taxpayer dollars funding our country’s infrastructure projects are invested back in American jobs and American manufacturing.
-Since then, the Biden-Harris Administration has made significant progress rebuilding our roads and bridges, making public transportation accessible, investing in clean water infrastructure, upgrading power grids to transmit clean energy, and more.
-At the same time, companies are investing in America again, building out their manufacturing footprints, and creating good-paying jobs—including 750,000 manufacturing jobs since the President took office.
+That means taxpayer dollars funding our country’s infrastructure projects are invested back in American jobs and manufacturing.

 Since the bill’s passage, the Biden-Harris Administration has made significant progress rebuilding our roads and bridges, making public transportation accessible, investing in clean infrastructure, upgrading power grids to transmit clean energy, and more – with 37,000 projects funded and counting already.
 And we’re seeing the results.
 Since the President took office, over 13 million new jobs have been created, including 800,000 new manufacturing jobs nationwide.
 More than a half a trillion dollars in outside private investment has been made in manufacturing and clean energy, which is already helping grow our economy.
 The factory construction of today means manufacturing jobs for tomorrow and, currently, spending on construction of manufacturing plants has nearly doubled in the last two years after growing only two percent during the previous four years.